The Color Purple – National Tour

 The real surprise is Celie, played by Jeannette Bayardelle who understudied the role for many years on Broadway.
 We sense her every emotion.
 In Celie’s teen years, we struggle to hear her soft voice.
 As a more confident twenty-something, her volume increases.
 As a middle-aged woman who breaks loose from Mister, her sharp voice could cut a knife.
 And in celebration, Celie finally belts out a song, rewarding us with the rich tonal weight of all her years – to the roaring applause of all.

 The only complaint I have about the play is its break-neck pace.
 At times I wanted scenes to extend so I could better digest the moment, the actors and sub-plots.
 Or am I comparing it too closely to the longer movie?
 Do not, however, be misled by this small quibble.
 You will get your money’s worth from every minute of the performance.

 Though you exit the play in less than two hours, the memories and questions last.

 Are Celie’s searing comments about the absence of love with Mister a metaphor for something larger?
 What happens to a strong Black woman like Sofia, even though she has a heart of gold?
 Even in the dirt-poor South, Harpo connects the dots between entertainment and enterprise.
 Are Mister and several other men an aberration or fairly common to small Southern towns in the first half of the 20th century?
 In the absence of a traditional, loving male-female bond, does one find love in bi-sexuality?
 How closely do scenes in the novel and play parallel the childhood of Alice Walker, her family and friends?

-Having read the book, seen the movie and the play, I still don’t know the answers to those questions.
+Having read the book and seen both the movie and the play, I still don’t know the answers to those questions.
 And maybe I shouldn’t.
 Maybe The Color Purple is best appreciated for the love and sense of hope it reveals.
 And like love and hope, we will never fully understand them, but we always welcome them on our doormat.